 Instead of noodles, the base of this vegan dish is stir-fried bok choy (cooked in a super-heated cast iron wok to get some nice, smoky wok hei into it) along with flowering chives, Chinese chives, and leeks in a savory fermented black bean and soy-based sauce.
 The noodles are still great—perfect for adding a bit of textural and flavor contrast—but now their ratio is more akin to the marshmallows in the Rice Krispies.

-- 2 tablespoons fermented black bean sauce (or 3 tablepoons whole fermented black beans, mashed with the back of a fork)
+2 tablespoons fermented black bean sauce (or 3 tablespoons whole fermented black beans, mashed with the back of a fork)

 Combine Shaoxing wine, soy sauce, and black beans in a small bowl and stir.
 Set aside.
 If noodles are cold, transfer to a microwave-safe bowl and microwave under high power for 1 minute.